Choose a topic:

 A Living Away From Home allowance is paid by employers when they require an employee to work in an area that is different to their normal workplace and the employer pays the costs to the employee for living away from home.

-- maintain a home in Australia for their own personal use and enjoyment at all times whilst required to live away from home for their work; and
+- maintains a home in Australia for their own personal use and enjoyment at all times whilst required to live away from home for their work; and

-- provide a declaration relating to living away from home.
+- provides a declaration relating to living away from home.

 If these rules are satisfied, the employer is able to reduce the taxable value of the LAFHA by: